 • Jabaquara Mangroves

 This is probably the best place to kayak in Paraty, and another activity we wish we had more time to do.
 Don’t miss it.

 Here is a chance to explore the only tropical fjord on the Brazilian coast with a bit of excitement that comes from a fast boat.
 Stops include swimming and snorkelling at three different beaches.
 Often seat turtles and dolphins are spotted on this adventure, but no guarantees.

 Caminho de Ouro is the road travelled by slaves (first indigenous, then African) who carried the gold from the mines to the port of Paraty.
 Now it is a hiking trail and adventure.

 Less than two kilometres from historic downtown, here is an opportunity to enjoy ziplining, swing bridges, and hiking through a Brazilan rain forest.

 Where is Paraty Brazil?

-Paraty is in an area of Brazil known as the Costa Verde (translated to Green Coast).
+Paraty is in a scenic coastal area of Brazil known as the Costa Verde (translated to Green Coast).
 It is between Rio de Janeiro and Santos.
 Drive time from Rio to Paraty is 3 hours 45 minutes, while it takes four hours to drive from Paraty to Sao Paulo.